Blog Post Thumbnail

 Think of feedback as an ongoing conversation, not a one-time event.
 People's feelings and circumstances can change, so creating continuous channels for input is key.
 By making feedback a core part of your process, you show your team that their voices matter and that the plan is a living document, ready to adapt as you learn what works best.
 This approach helps you spot potential issues early and fosters a culture of collaboration and mutual respect.

-Conduct Surveys and Questionnaires
+Send Out Surveys and Questionnaires

 Surveys are your best friend for getting a high-level view of how your entire team is feeling.
 They are fantastic tools for gathering quantitative data on everything from preferred hybrid schedules to concerns about office safety.
 You can use simple tools like Google Forms or more advanced platforms to ask clear, concise questions.
 Keep it focused: ask about their ideal number of in-office days, what would make them feel comfortable returning, and what support they need.
 The goal is to get a baseline understanding of employee sentiment that can guide more detailed conversations later.

-Organize Focus Groups and One-on-Ones
+Host Focus Groups and 1:1 Meetings

 While surveys give you the "what," focus groups and one-on-one meetings help you understand the "why."
 These smaller, more personal settings are perfect for digging into the nuances of employee concerns.
 This is where you can gather rich qualitative feedback that a multiple-choice question could never capture.
 Create a safe, open environment where people feel comfortable sharing their honest thoughts.
 Ask open-ended questions like, "What's one thing you're looking forward to about being in the office?" and "What's your biggest worry about the transition?"
 These conversations build trust and show you’re genuinely listening.